Red Kite Ride 2018

-A short video of the start of the Red Kite Ride.
+A short video of the start of last year’s Red Kite Ride .

-Every year, Marlow Riders host a Sportive, the Marlow Red Kite Ride.
-This year took place on Sunday 3rd September with proceeds going to the Marlow Sports Club and Wheels for All.
+Every year, Marlow Riders host a sportive, the Marlow Red Kite Ride.
+This year it will take place on Sunday 2nd September with all proceeds going to charity.
+Registration opens on Tuesday 27 March.

 - Routes through the Chilterns with the longer route heading into the Vale of Aylesbury